 If your child requires staff to administer medication on a regular basis, or if there is a likelihood that medication will be administered in an emergency (for example, an Epipen) our policies require a Request for Administration of Medication at School form to be completed before we can do so.
 More information can be found on the District website: [Link]http://www.sd46.bc.ca/files/regulations/1000-admin/1820.pdf

 Students who become ill during the day should inform their teacher directly.
-Because we at school are not equipped to support students who become ill, we will call you and request they be picked up as soon as possible.
+Because we at school are not equipped to give extended support to students who become ill, we will call you and request your child be picked up as soon as possible.
 For this reason, it is important that parents keep work and emergency contact numbers up-to-date.

 In fairness to all, please do not send children to school if there are definite signs of ill health overnight or in the morning.
 Especially during flu season, we are advised that children who are ill and vomit should wait 48 hours after the last occurance before returning to school.
 Good health is necessary for effective learning and to do otherwise puts other healthy children at risk.